- As low as $140/Night

 A rather neighborhood street located mins. to downtown Charleston and only a short drive to Folly Beach.

 Eateries, breweries and entertainment a short distance away.
 Shopping within walking distance.
 Golfing also a short drive.
 You'll also have access to a big back yard.
-Fenced in for your pup to savor.
+Fenced in for your pup to appreciate.

 About the Area